IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

 + Topic 4: video and festival. <br><br>

 #### 2. LDA model using Gensim
-Replicability and instability are two major issues of topic modeling.
+Replicability and instability are two major issues of topic modelling.
 The Ensemble LDA method aims to mitigate these issues by *"finding and generating stable topics from the results of multiple topic models"* and remove topics *"that are noise and are not reproducible"* (Řehůřek, 2022b).
-On the top of that, there is no *"need to know the exact number of topics ahead of time"* (Řehůřek, 2022a).
+Additionally, there is no *"need to know the exact number of topics ahead of time"* (Řehůřek, 2022a).

 #### Results
-The Ensemble LDA we performed returned 7 topics that, once again, represent the semantic landscape of the rock news headlines:
+The Ensemble LDA returned 7 topics that, once again, represent the semantic landscape of the rock news headlines:
 + Topic 0: tour announcement;
 + Topic 1: live performance related;
 + Topic 2: single and video releases;